degrasse-python/stable-diffusion-webui/README.md

 # Steps to deploy this using simple Terraform

 1. Install Terraform and test that it works with your local machine.
 (Install Terraform docs)[https://developer.hashicorp.com/terraform/install]
+2. Add the correct variables to your local machine or Terraform Cloud.

+    ```
+    AWS_SECRET_ACCESS_KEY=secret
+    AWS_ACCESS_KEY_ID=key
+    ```

-2. Check that it works with AWS or your Cloud.
+3. Check that it works with AWS or your Cloud.
 (AWS)[https://developer.hashicorp.com/terraform/tutorials/aws-get-started]
-3. Change the admin user and password to reflect a USER:PASS created in your AWS account.
+4. Change the admin user and password to reflect a USER:PASS created in your AWS account.
 These should be dynamic.
 Make sure you don't fork and store the password in your git.
-4. Use Route53 to setup your DNS.
+5. Use Route53 to setup your DNS.